pansachin/cloudsql-add-ip/README.md

 # cloudsql-add-ip
 Add Grafana Hosted Allowlist IP's to CloudSQL Secure Networking

+GCP Cloud SQL instance needs to know clients' IPs in order to make a secure connection b/w client and db.
+Grafana Cloud offers a range of IPs which could be tedious to add manually.
+Having a script to add IPs to Cloud SQL will help us avoid repetitive work as same problem can occur for other projects as well.
+This script will add Hosted Grafana allowlist IPs to CloudSQL instance secure connection.

 ## Steps
 1. Clone the repo in local
 ```bash